USFWS/secas/_posts/2026-03-31-SECAS-steps-up-efforts-to-promote-river-cane-restoration-with-a-new-indicator-in-the-Blueprint.md

 And because the Blueprint is updated regularly, we hope to be able to expand on this work.
 The indicator can continue to evolve as we learn more and deepen partnerships.

 The work ahead is about turning this data into action by supporting restoration on the ground, strengthening partnerships, and continuing to learn from those who have long stewarded these landscapes.
 [Please reach out](https://secassoutheast.org/staff) if we can help support your river cane restoration project or connect you to other partners working in this space.

-Check out these past blogs to catch up on some of the previous steps on this journey:
+And if you're new to the SECAS river cane journey, check out these past blogs to catch up on some of the work that has led us to this point:

 - August 2023, ["Integrating rivercane as Indigenous Traditional Ecological Knowledge into the Southeast Conservation Blueprint"](https://secassoutheast.org/2023/08/30/Integrating-rivercane-as-Indigenous-Traditional-Ecological-Knowledge-into-the-Southeast-Conservation-Blueprint.html) (first blog from the trio of SECAS Rivercane Fellows)
 - May 2024, ["Rivercane fellow follows-up fellowship"](https://secassoutheast.org/2024/05/29/Rivercane-fellow-follows-up-fellowship.html) (follow-up blog from Alyssa Quan on continued progress)